Jay5119/TDA-Unfolding/README.md

 - `.py` scripts implementing model variants.
 - `.npy` files for matrices and datasets.
 - Subdirectories with test and generalization data to evaluate robustness.

-## Citation
-If you use this work, please cite: